Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 What’s the fine print?

 Mortgage broker and licensed lender bonds are required by the Vermont Department of Financial Regulation.
 The bond amount depends on how much the mortgage broker or licensed lender processes in loans on an annual basis.
-Since every mortgage broker and licensed lender must renew his or her license before December 1 of every year, bond renewals must also occur before that time (unless bond is issued November 1 or after, then it is valid for next succeeding year).
+Since every mortgage broker and licensed lender must renew their license before December 1 of every year, bond renewals must also occur before that time (unless bond is issued November 1 or after, then it is valid for next succeeding year).
 If the surety wishes to terminate the bond, it must send the principal and the Vermont Commissioner of Banking, Insurance, Securities and Health Care Administration a 60-day written notice of cancellation.
 The surety remains liable for all claims filed within this 60-day period.

 How to become a mortgage broker in Vermont